nielsenjared/nielsenjared.github.io/content/blog/algorithm-permutations/index.md

 We _could_ swap the values, but we know that won't scale.

+Or will it?

+:thinking-face:

+TODO

+But on the second iteration, we need to grab the second value, 2, and then append the first value, 1.

 We set our `current` value.

 We then slice off everything _before_ `current` and store it in `head`.